 While both reviews looked at the available research evidence for whole-system Naturopathic medicine, the review lead by Prof Myers analysed clinical research trials and observational studies and performed a systematic review of these.
 The NHMRC review only searched for existing systematic reviews published between 2008 and 2013 and dismissed any original studies not already included in these reviews.

 By limiting its scope, the NHMRC review only identified one (unpublished) systematic review containing 6 studies with 692 patients, which suggested Naturopathy may be effective for a range of chronic conditions, including anxiety, multiple sclerosis, cardiovascular disease and musculoskeletal conditions.
-But this review was dismissed on the basis it was conducted in North America – despite the World Naturopathic Federation considering Australian Naturopathic education to be equivalent to that of US.
+But this review was dismissed on the basis it was conducted in North America – despite the World Naturopathic Federation considering Australian Naturopathic education to be equivalent to that in the US.

 This meant that the NHMRC arrived at its finding of “inconclusive” evidence for Naturopathy (and Herbal medicine) on the basis of zero studies.